Don Seenu: Plot

+Production

+Trisha was signed as the lead but she was replaced by Shriya Saran later, which marks her return to Telugu cinema after five years.

 Soundtrack

 Don Seenus soundtrack is composed by Mani Sharma.
 The soundtrack album, which was released on 22 July at Taj Deccan Hotel in Hyderabad, Noted director Dasari Narayana Rao released the first audio CD, whereas movie mughal D. Ramanaidu released the audio cassette.
 It features 6 songs, with one being a remix.

-Production and release

-Trisha was signed as the lead but she was replaced by Shriya Saran later, which marks her return to Telugu cinema after five years.
-Hindi film actress Anjana Sukhani was signed also signed as a lead.
-The film was released on 6 August 2010 in India and ran for over 50 days in theatres.
-The film recorded as Super hit at the box office.